Generic selectors

 Mutual respect and tolerance of those with different faiths and beliefs

 At Prestbury CE Primary we are proud to promote and celebrate different backgrounds and beliefs.
-Mutual respect is at the heart of our Mission Statement.
+Mutual respect is at the heart of our Vision Statement.

 Our pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have, and to everything, whether it is a school resource or a religious belief.
 Children learn that their behaviour choices have an effect on their own rights and those of others.
 All members of the school community should treat each other with respect.